 Ingrid: And that’s the reason why LaunchCode created a program called Coder Girl where it’s just for women, and it’s a 6-month program for women to learn and grow.

-I invite men to my conference because when they see these women in their attire from Africa, from the Middle East, from Asia, from South America, and they see what they’ve accomplished at such a young age and what their mission is, it’s like “Oh, okay, I get it.”
+I invite men to my conference because when they see these women in their attire from Africa, from the Middle East, from Asia, from South America, and they see what they’ve accomplished at such a young age and what their mission is, it’s like “Oh, okay, I understand.”

 These are women that are blocked in the street from going to work.
-We had a woman from Pakistan that was supposed to attend, but she ended up not being able to come because she was stabbed 10 times by a guy that didn’t think she should be going to work.
+A woman from Pakistan couldn’t come because a man stabbed her 10 times.
+He didn’t think she should work.

 Roxanne: Wow.
-So how can somebody get involved in the Women Ambassadors Forum?
+So how can somebody involve themselves with the Women Ambassadors Forum?

-We’ve partnered with Synapse so anyone that buys the VIP ticket to the conference gets to go to Synapse for free, and then we’re doing a VIP dinner where we’re bringing a singer who’s just about to explode.
+We’ve partnered with Synapse so anyone that buys the VIP ticket to the conference goes to Synapse for free, and then we’re doing a VIP dinner where we’re bringing a singer who’s just about to explode.
 She sang at America’s Got Talent and she speaks 6 languages and it’s amazing.
 She just signed a record label.
 She’s whipping ass.